 ‘Wild horses couldn’t have kept me away,’ replied Mr. Treloar.
 Those immaculate ceremonial uniforms, those proud soldiers and seventy one horses pulling 13-pounder, First World War field guns.
 All that heavy booming, shaking the leaves off trees.’

-‘What do you imagine they were talking about?’
+‘What do you imagine the King and Queen were talking about?’

 ‘It would have been about more than horses.
 It may have been about how an absolute monarch, the only person who can legislate, publish laws, treaties and concessions, can reinvent himself as a constitutional figurehead.

 It definitely would have been about the strategic meetings being held on this state visit.
 Both parties wished to avoid a repetition of the severing of diplomatic relations as occurred during the Suez crisis.
 An integrated working relationship between the House of Saud and the House of Windsor was being cemented.’